Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

     Provide a delay for a certain amount of time or until a specified time or date.

 6. Parallel state
-    Begine parallel branches of execution.
+    Begin parallel branches of execution.

 7. Map state
     Dynamically iterate steps.